TrustyTristan/JamfPSPro/docs/JamfPSPro.md

 Connects to JamfPro

 ### [Get-Jamf](Get-Jamf.md)
-Get data from Jamf Pro
+Retrieve data from Jamf Pro.

 ### [New-Jamf](New-Jamf.md)
-Sets/Post data from Jamf Pro
+Create a new resource or record in Jamf Pro.

 ### [Remove-Jamf](Remove-Jamf.md)
-Removes data from Jamf Pro
+Remove an existing resource or record from Jamf Pro.

 ### [Set-Jamf](Set-Jamf.md)
-Sets/Post data from Jamf Pro
+Update or modify an existing resource or record in Jamf Pro.